Equity in Social Emotional Learning

 • Discuss how people may differ in perceiving feelings and behaviors.
 Discuss how people differ in responding to others’ feelings and behaviors.

-• Use imagery and media that are representative of, and relevant to, diverse racical, cultural, and gender differences.
+• Use imagery and media that are representative of, and relevant to, diverse racial, cultural, and gender differences.

 • Always use visual supports to increase accessibility for students at all stages of language and cognitive development.
 Visual supports are also considered to be best practice when using any component of the Social Thinking® Methodology.